Stress test (financial)

 This type of analysis has become increasingly widespread, and has been taken up by various governmental bodies (such as the PRA in the UK or inter-governmental bodies such as the European Banking Authority (EBA) and the International Monetary Fund) as a regulatory requirement on certain financial institutions to ensure adequate capital allocation levels to cover potential losses incurred during extreme, but plausible, events.
 The EBA's regulatory stress tests have been referred to as "a walk in the park" by Saxo Bank's Chief Economist.

 This emphasis on adequate, risk adjusted determination of capital has been further enhanced by modifications to banking regulations such as Basel II.
 Stress testing models typically allow not only the testing of individual stressors, but also combinations of different events.
 There is also usually the ability to test the current exposure to a known historical scenario (such as the Russian debt default in 1998 or 9/11 attacks) to ensure the liquidity of the institution.
-In 2014, 25 banks failed in stress test conducted by EBA.
+In 2014, 25 banks failed in a stress test conducted by EBA.